Summer Afternoon ~ Hanky Panky

 When I started writing this blog three years ago, my objective was (and still is) to prove that “Lingerie is The Poetry in A Woman’s Wardrobe”.
 Intimate, sensual and very personal, lingerie is a wholly feminine art form.
 When Hanky Panky partnered with this institution to support their efforts to share this portion of female history with the public, I felt a symbiotic rapport with their mission and a visceral need to share this effort with my readers.

-Top Drawer Lingerie, East Hampton, NY ~ Petticoat Lane-Tribeca, NY, NY ~ Vidakafka, Woodstock, NY
+Available at: Top Drawer Lingerie, East Hampton, NY ~ Petticoat Lane-Tribeca, NY, NY ~ Vidakafka, Woodstock, NY

 Sweet Anezka’s Lingerie, Westhampton, NY ~ Basics Underneath, New Orleans, LA ~ Lady Bird Lingerie, Nantucket, MA